SEND INFORMATION REPORT

 Each pupil on the SEND register has a Student Profile.
 Your child’s Student Profile will be differentiated to match your child’s individual needs and will be compiled with your child at the centre of the process.
 Personal targets will be set with you and your child.
 This may include additional general support by the teacher or teaching assistant in class, or use of particular resources (eg. a laptop or coloured overlays).

 We follow the Assess, Plan, Do and Review process as set out in the Code of Practice (2015).
-These Pupil Progress Meetings are held three times a year.
+These Pupil Progress Meetings are held at least twice a year.
 The first meeting is an opportunity to meet all your child’s subject teachers about general progress.
-You will also be able to meet the Academy SENco and Assistant SENcos for a more focussed discussion about your child’s individual special needs.
-The second and third meeting will take place separately.
-It is an opportunity to meet with your child’s teacher, the SENco or the Assistant SENcos.
+You will also be able to meet the Academy SENco and Assistant SENco for a more focussed discussion about your child’s individual special needs.
+The second meeting will take place separately.
+It is an opportunity to meet with your child’s teacher, the SENco or the Assistant SENco.
 At this meeting you will be able to discuss your child’s Student Profile, targets and the results of any interventions that have taken place.
-This shared discussion may highlight any potential problems in order for further support to be planned.
+This shared discussion may highlight any potential difficulties in order for further support to be planned.

 Occasionally a pupil may need more expert support from an outside agency such as an Autistic Spectrum Disorder Specialist, Dyslexic Specialist etc. We always ensure that before we recommend any outside agency, parents are fully informed of our intentions and permission is obtained.
 Once this has taken place, referral forms are then completed and forwarded to the most appropriate agency.
 After a series of assessments, a programme of support is usually put into place that will target your child’s particular area of need.

 How will the curriculum be matched to my child’s needs?